JoshOrndorff/LearnRholangByExample/9-ObjectCapabilities/README.md

 Another technique is to allow the factory to create the necessary unforgeable names and send them back to the caller.
 I call this the a "full service" factory.
 If you don't require the flexibility of passing in arbitrary names, a full service factory is often less hassle.

 ### Exercise
-Convert the savings account from byoc factory to to full service factory.
+Convert one idiom to the other.

 Now that you've converted the savings account, is it still possible for Sarah to make her deposit capability public?
 - [ ] No; she can no longer pass in a public name